VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

     Destroying test database for alias 'default'...

-Each dot represents a single test.
+Each dot represents a single unit test.
-It will either be a dot, F, or E.
+In addition to dots, and `F` or `E` may appear:

-Dot means that your test has passed.
++ A dot represents a unit test that passed.
-F stands for "Failed."
++ `F` stands for "Failed".
-E stands for "Error."
++ `E` stands for "Error".

 An example of an error is as follows: